twolfson/reverse-mustache/README.md

 ## Documentation
 **Foreword**: The current implementation is quick and dirty to see if the project was possible.

+`reverse-mustache` exposes the `reverseMustache` function as its `module.exports`.

+### `reverseMustache(params)`
+Reverse template output into its original variables

+- params `Object`, container for function parameters
+  - template `String`, template used to generate output
+  - content `String`, output to reverse/extract variables from

+**Returns**:

+If `reverseMustache` cannot resolve variables that match the output, then it will return `null`.

+If the match is successful, it will return an object `context`.

+- context `Object`, container for state of template
+  - tokensByName `Object`, key-value pairs representing original data
+  - We are skipping over other variables which may change later on

+### Functionality
+[x] Reverse text nodes
+[x] Reverse boolean conditionals
+[x] Reverse escaped variables
+[ ] Reverse escaped variables (with escaping reversal) [ ] Reverse for loops
+[ ] Reverse negative conditionals
+[ ] Reverse nested objects/nested paths
+[ ] Handle comments
+[ ] Handle partials (should be automatic)
+[ ] Handle alternative start/close tags

+## Examples
+TODO: Add some examples

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.